NicosNicolaou16/percentages_with_animation/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-This package provide you percentages custom widget with animations such as linear and circular percentage.
+This package provide you percentages custom widgets with animations such as linear and circular percentage.

 ## Features